A state of growth

-The population of our state changes over time because of births and deaths, as well as overseas and domestic migration (interstate and within NSW).
+The population changes over time because of births and deaths, as well as overseas and domestic migration – both interstate and within NSW.

-The NSW projections look at these components of population change and make assumptions about how they will stay the same or vary.
-This page looks at these patterns and shows how we set assumptions for the future.
+The NSW projections look at these factors in population change and make assumptions about how they will stay the same or vary.
+We show some of these patterns below and discuss how we set expectations for the future.

 How migration influences population

-For a person to be counted as an overseas arrival or overseas departure, they must be in the country or overseas for 12 out of 16 months.
-Overseas migration counts include people coming as permanent residents as well as those who come on temporary resident visas (for example, New Zealanders, students, skilled workers).
+For us to count a person as an overseas arrival or departure, they must be in the country or overseas for 12 out of 16 months.
+Overseas migration counts people coming as permanent residents as well as those on temporary resident visas (for example, New Zealanders, students, skilled workers).

-NSW has grown from net overseas migration (NOM), which is the balance of thousands of people coming and going each year.
-The COVID-19 pandemic disrupted overseas migration, and even with people returning, the disruption during 2020 and 2021 will continue to be felt for the next 20 years because of the age profile of people coming and going.
+NSW has grown from net overseas migration, which is the balance of thousands of people coming and going each year.
+The COVID-19 pandemic disrupted overseas migration.
+Even with people returning, the disruption in 2020 and 2021 will be felt for the next 20 years because of the age profile of people coming and going.

-People moving within Australia are a key driver of population change at a local level.
-There are some migration corridors that have been in place for decades, and our projections assume these flows will remain in place.
+People moving within Australia are a key driver of local population change.
+Some migration corridors have been in place for decades and our projections assume they will remain.

-Even when we expect there will be more people moving to a place (for example, because of new housing, or new job opportunities), we assume that the age of people moving (or staying) is about the same.
+Even when we expect more people will be moving to a place – for example, because of new housing, or new job opportunities – we assume the age of people moving or staying is about the same.

 The effect of births

-Every baby born is part of NSW’s population growth, and we project the numbers of babies into the future based on 2 things:
+Every baby born is part of NSW’s population growth.
+We project the numbers of babies into the future based on 2 things:

 - assumptions about the average number of babies who will be born to all women (the total fertility rate)

-- the number of women who are at parenthood ages (15 to 44)
+- the number of women who are of parenting age (15 to 44).

 The effect of deaths

-Every death in NSW has a part to play in slowing population growth.
+Every death in NSW plays a part in slowing population growth.
 We project the effect of people dying based on 2 things:

 - life expectancy at birth which tells us to what ages people are most likely to live